IronNetCybersecurity/IronRadar-Integrations/Firewalls/paloalto.md

 ### Download AWS CA Cert & Upload

 1. Download the AWS Starfield cert here: https://ssl-tools.net/certificates/ad7e1c28b064ef8f6003402014c3d0e3370eb58a.pem
-2. Login to the FW and go to the certificate store
-3. Upload the certificate, click on the cert, and check `Trusted Root CA`

-### Panorama
-1. In Panorama: Click on device in the top toolbar, and then on the left hand side certificate management --> certificates
+2. In Panorama: Click on device in the top toolbar, and then on the left hand side certificate management --> certificates
-2. Make sure the appropriate template is selected for the firewall that you want to push to (on the top toolbar)
+3. Make sure the appropriate template is selected for the firewall that you want to push to (on the top toolbar)
-3. On the bottom toolbar, click import, choose certificate, give it a name - use PEM for file format
+4. On the bottom toolbar, click import, choose certificate, give it a name - use PEM for file format
-4. Manually click on the starfield cert and check Trusted Root CA, click ok
+5. Manually click on the starfield cert and check Trusted Root CA, click ok
-5. Click certificate profile, on bottom left click add
+6. Click certificate profile, on bottom left click add
-6. Click add and select the starfield cert and click ok
+7. Click add and select the starfield cert and click ok

+Note: If you are using a non-Panorama managed firewall, the steps are the same just without needing to specify a template

 ### Create EDL